Jericho, Nairobi: Notable people from Jericho

-Jericho is known to be the home of many famous Kenyan football players.
-The main football field in Jericho, otherwise known as "TOYOYO STADIUM" has produced many players that have gone on to play in the Kenyan national team (Harambee Stars) and also professionally in Europe.
-Most notable among these are John "Shoto" Lukoye, Benard "Zico" Otieno, Jacob "Ghost" Mulee, George Olubendi among others.
+Jericho is home of many famous Kenyan football players, some of whom have gone on to play in the Kenyan league and abroad, as well as for the national team, Harambee Stars.
+The main football field in Jericho is Camp Toyoyo Grounds, also known as Camp Toyoyo Stadium.
+Jericho has produced many players that Most notable among these are John "Shoto" Lukoye, Benard "Zico" Otieno, Jacob "Ghost" Mulee, and George Olubendi.